Meet the CAFF Team

 Ecological Pest Management Program Specialist

-Hanna has worked in agriculture and extension with farmers in California.
+Hanna specializes in agricultural research and extension with farmers.
 She is passionate about doing applied research to serve the need of local farmers.
 She has received a masters in Entomology at University of Maryland and is finishing a Ph.D. at UC Davis.
+Her research has focused on herbivory by earwigs in citrus, using living mulches to enhance beneficial insects, and the role of wolf spiders as cucumber beetle predators.
 In her free time, Hanna enjoys hiking, running, reading, skiing, and gardening.

 Policy Director, California Food & Farming Network

-Beth weaves together food and farming advocates doing state policy through the California Food & Farming Network.
-With a masters in Food Systems and Society, Beth has experience across the food system from advocating for farmers in climate and racial equity policy and serving as Board President for a local non-profit focused on food justice.
+Beth weaves together food and farming advocates impacting state policy through the California Food & Farming Network.
+By committing to shared values of racial equity, she is helping Network members re-vision roles and build uncommon partnerships to advance state policies for an equitable food and farming system.
+With a MS in Food Systems and Society, Beth has over a decade of experience across the food system from advocating for farmers in climate and racial equity policy, serving as Board President for a local non-profit focused on food justice, and establishing foundational county food policies through her local food policy council.

 Yousef studied Agricultural Economics and International Ag Development at UC Davis and has interests in food systems and agricultural supply chains.
 As Farm to Cafeteria Program Manager, he provides technical expertise and assistance to farmers and foodservice operators on supply chain logistics, regulations, and best practices for Farm to Cafeteria sales.
 He has worked at farmers markets, served as a UC Davis agricultural ambassador and formerly directed the UC Davis Whole Earth Festival.
 In his spare time, Yousef plays basketball, follows fantasy football, listens to podcasts, and watches the US National Soccer teams.